blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 The ``getblockheader`` method returns information about the indicated block.

 The verbose input is optional.
 If verbose is false, the method returns a string that is serialized, hex-encoded data for the indicated blockheader.
-If verbose is true, the method returns a JSON object with information about the indicated blockheader.
+If verbose is true, the method returns a json object with information about the indicated blockheader.

 Arguments:

 ::

-	"hash"                  // (string, required)                  the block hash verbose                 // (boolean, optional, default=true)   true returns a json object, false returns hex-encoded data
+	"hash"                 (string, required)                  the block hash
+	verbose                (boolean, optional, default=true)   true returns a json object, false returns hex-encoded data

 Result (for verbose = true):

 ::

 	{
-	  "hash"                 // (string)       the block hash (same as provided) "confirmations"        // (numeric)      the number of confirmations, or -1 if the block is not on the main chain "height"               // (numeric)      the block height or index "version"              // (numeric)      the block version
+	  "hash"                (string)       the block hash (same as provided) "confirmations"       (numeric)      the number of confirmations, or -1 if the block is not on the main chain "height"              (numeric)      the block height or index "version"             (numeric)      the block version
-	  "merkleroot"           // (string)       the merkle root
+	  "merkleroot"          (string)       the merkle root
-	  "time"                 // (numeric)      the block time in seconds since epoch (Jan 1 1970 GMT) "nonce"                // (numeric)      the nonce
+	  "time"                (numeric)      the block time in seconds since epoch (Jan 1 1970 GMT) "nonce"               (numeric)      the nonce
-	  "bits"                 // (string)       the bits
+	  "bits"                (string)       the bits
-	  "difficulty"           // (numeric)      the difficulty
+	  "difficulty"          (numeric)      the difficulty
-	  "previousblockhash"    // (string)       the hash of the previous block "nextblockhash"        // (string)       the hash of the next block }
+	  "previousblockhash"   (string)       the hash of the previous block "nextblockhash"       (string)       the hash of the next block }

 Result (for verbose=false):

 ::

-	"data"                   // (string)       a string that is serialized hex-encoded data for the indicated block
+	"data"                  (string)       a string that is serialized hex-encoded data for the indicated block

 Examples:

- *  (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::